-Figures 16.10 and 16.11 show the ultimate pit selected and its relationship to the fraction of the Mineral Resources with NSR greater than 6US\$/t, represented by the red bodies.
-In Figure 16.11 a view "from underground" shows the fraction not included in the selected pit.
-An increase of the grade of these fractions (when more drilling is available), or higher metals price rise might include part of these areas in future pit optimization runs.
+Figure 16.10 and Figure 16.11 show the selected ultimate pit and its relationship to the fraction of the Mineral Resources with NSR greater than US\$6/t, represented by the red solids.
+Figure 16.11 shows the fraction of Mineral Resources not included in the ultimate pit.